JunyYan/Bottom-re-detection-of-multibeam-echosounders-at-high-incidence-angles/README.md

 # Bottom-re-detection-of-multibeam-echosounders-at-high-incidence-angles

-Data and codes for the manuscript "Bottom re-detection of multibeam echosounders at high incidence angles based on water column data and self-attention network"

 ![Result](Result.png)
 ![Result2](Result2.png)

+## What is this repository for?

+Data and codes for the manuscript "Bottom re-detection of multibeam echosounders at high incidence angles based on water column data and self-attention network"

 ## Main Codes and Files